Book 2 in the Fae Touched Series

 “It wasn’t a request, Mr. Reed.”

 Wolf shifter James Reed turned from the Dádhe prince and strode to the chapel’s wall of floor-to-ceiling windows.
 He propped his shoulder on the engraved wooden frame and watched the sun begin its ascent over the streets of Mud Island’s Queenstown.
-Curling his fingers into fists to prevent the stinging tips from converting into claws, he smiled without humor as the morning light spread across the cobblestones and chased away the dark shadows, guaranteeing the ESC’s vampire heir would have a painful trek home.
+James smiled without humor as the morning light spread across the cobblestones and chased away the dark shadows, guaranteeing the ESC’s vampire heir would have a painful trek home.

 “You don’t need my help unearthing a few witches who are in bed with the knights,” James said, grinding his teeth to keep them from lengthening.
 He was holding onto his human form by a thin thread.

 The Knights of Humanity, or the KoH, were an influential human-run organization with a radical agenda to repeal the Fae Accord.
 Abolishment of the almost ninety-year-old treaty between the Fae Touched community of magic-users and their human neighbors would threaten the sovereignty of all nonhumans in the US, and could ultimately lead to war.

 “If incendiary magic was used in the latest rash of off-island vandalism against Fae Touched businesses as we suspect,” James continued, “the traitorous Anwyll will be found and brought to the queen’s justice.”
 The swift punishments were far harsher than any carried out in a human court of law.